 The Library’s meeting rooms are available for reservation by residents, property owners, and employees of organizations and businesses – with a current Library card in good standing.
 Meeting room use is for civic, cultural, educational or enrichment type programs or events.
 Commercial enterprises of any type, soliciting, lobbying, fund raising, auctions or sales are not permitted.
 Meetings held at the Library are scheduled only during regular Library hours and are open to the public.
 Library sponsored events will take precedence over all others.
 The Director/Assistant Director has the discretion to deny applications for cause.

-To reserve the Program Room, please visit the Circulation Desk or call the library’s main phone number, 401-769-9044, and you will be directed to the appropriate staff person.
+To reserve the Program Room, you may apply online from our website, visit the Circulation Desk in person, or call the library’s main phone number, 401-769-9044, and you will be directed to the appropriate staff person.
 Please try to make reservations as far in advance as possible as the room is a very popular space in the city.
 There is no fee to use the Program Room.

-1. To reserve the room, fill out an application at the circulation desk.
+1. To reserve the room, fill out an application online or in person.
 However, you may make tentative reservations by telephone.
 The Director has the discretion to waive written applications for previous users of the room.

 2. The room is booked on a first come first served basis.

 3. A group or agency may not reserve the room in advance more than three times in one month.

 4. A group or agency may not reserve the room in advance, at the same time each month, for more than three consecutive months.

 5. A group or agency may not reserve the room more than five times within a year (unless it is an official library sponsored program).

 6. No admission fee may be charged, nor any collection taken.
 Events held in conjunction with the library may charge a refundable registration fee and/or a fee for the cost of supplies.